2013 – Gluten Free Living

 We’ve served these delicious potatoes many times.
 They are very hearty and satisfying.

 This close up shows the texture of these amazing potatoes.
+They’re delicious with Cheesy Meatloaf.
 Try a bite!